-We will look at each of these topics, and we will spend time talking about how to make mathematics a more inclusive and welcoming space.
-Other topics may include the Alberta Education K-12 curriculum, and technology for teaching.
+We will look at each of these topics.
+We will also discuss the Alberta Education curriculum for mathematics in K-6 (some version of it), and we will spend time talking about how to make mathematics a more inclusive and welcoming space.